gitlabhq/gitlabhq/doc/development/contributing/index.md

 For a first-time step-by-step guide to the contribution process, please see ["Contributing to GitLab"](https://about.gitlab.com/contributing/).

 Looking for something to work on?
-Look for issues in the [Backlog (Accepting merge requests) milestone](#i-want-to-contribute).
+Look for issues with the label [`Accepting merge requests`](#i-want-to-contribute).

 GitLab comes in two flavors, GitLab Community Edition (CE) our free and open source edition, and GitLab Enterprise Edition (EE) which is our commercial